 Cummings was not wrong.
 A few days later, at a Kentucky rally intended to drum up support for the soon-to-die American Health Care Act, Trump alluded to Cummings’ plan to empower Medicare to bargain with pharmaceutical companies: “We’re going to have a great competitive bidding process.
 Medicine prices will be coming way down.
 Way, way, way down … I said, we gotta add that to the bill … we’re going to try to add it to this bill.
 But if we can’t, we’re going to have it right after.”

 But the proposal was not tacked on at the last minute, and in turn, Cummings dodged a political bullet.

 If his lobbying had resulted in the prescription drug plank, long craved by Democrats, becoming part of the Republican bill designed to obliterate the biggest Democratic health policy achievement in 50 years, Cummings would find himself in a serious squeeze.
 Democrats would attack him for prettying up legislation they consider abhorrent.
 Trump would pressure him to vote for the underlying bill, and if Cummings didn’t, that might be the end of his interest in Cummings’ ideas.

 Most legislators like to legislate, and may see no harm in making a pitch to the mercurial Trump.
 But by proactively feeding proposals to this president, you lose control over how he will use those proposals.
 It’s a recipe for getting played.
-The only time it will ever be OK for Democrats work with Trump is if Trump comes begging for votes and Democrats can dictate the terms.
+The only time it will ever be OK for Democratic cooperation work with Trump is if Trump comes begging for votes and Democrats can dictate the terms.
 Otherwise, it’s hard to trust him.